 - Tour Type: Private

-Since every rock in Egypt has a history that dates back four thousand years to the time of pharaohs, magic, gods, and goddesses, when Egypt reached for the heavens and knocked on the gates of the heavens, it is true that there are an infinite number of magical locations throughout the nation, especially in the magnificent cities of Cairo and Aswan.
+Take this 2 Days trip to Luxor and Cairo from Aswan and enjoy discovering the wonders of ancient and modern Egypt.
+Since every rock in Egypt has a history that dates back four thousand years to the time of pharaohs, magic, gods, and goddesses, when Egypt reached for the heavens and knocked on the gates of the heavens, there are indeed an infinite number of magical locations throughout the nation, especially in the magnificent cities of Cairo and Aswan.
 This two-day trip from Aswan to Luxor and Cairo will allow you to see Egypt’s mysterious legacies.
 Discover the ancient hieroglyphics on the walls of the Karnak and Hatshepsut temples, the Giza pyramids, and the Great Sphinx, its permanent protector.